-Students are personally and solely responsible for the care and security of their WCDs.
-The Board assumes no responsibility for theft, loss, damage, or vandalism to WCDs brought onto its property, or the unauthorized use of such devices.
+Students are personally and solely responsible for the care and security of their PCDs.
+The Board assumes no responsibility for theft, loss, or damage to, or misuse or unauthorized use of, PCDs brought onto its property.
+Parents/Guardians are advised that the best way to get in touch with their child during the school day is by calling the school office.
+Students may use school phones to contact parents/guardians during the school day.